David Hume: Final years

 In 1767 Hume was appointed Under Secretary of State for the Northern Department.
 Here, he wrote that he was given "all the secrets of the Kingdom".
-In 1769 he returned to James' Court in Edinburgh, where he would live from 1771 until his death in 1776.
+In 1769 he returned to James's Court in Edinburgh, but in 1771 moved into a grand new house on St Andrew Square, where he lived until his death in 1776.

 Hume's nephew and namesake, David Hume of Ninewells (1757–1838), was a co-founder of the Royal Society of Edinburgh in 1783.
 He was a Professor of Scots Law at Edinburgh University and rose to be Principal Clerk of Session in the Scottish High Court and Baron of the Exchequer.
 He is buried with his uncle in Old Calton Cemetery.